 Are you a fan of beer?
 Do you know what countries drink the most beer?
 Or what countries known for beer?
 Germany?
 The Czech Republic?
 Which country is famous for the beer Corona?
 Come close, today I will talk about top beer-drinking countries.
 After reading this post about beer lovers' best countries, you will know what countries drink the most beer and what countries known for beer.
 Also, you will get information about different beer brands across the world and find answers to your questions, such as which country is famous for the beer Corona, what countries known for beer Heineken, what countries drink the most beer in the world, what are the top beer drinking countries, what are the best beer countries in Europe, etc.

 With more than 1,300 factories of beer and the famous festival of Oktoberfest, Germany is undoubtedly the country of beer and one of the top beer-drinking countries.
 Germany also has the official beer day, and this holiday has been celebrated since April 23, 1994, to commemorate the Purity Law of 1516 decreed by Count William IV of Bavaria.
 It established that beer should be made based on three ingredients: Water, barley malt and hops, giving rise to the Reinheitsgebot.
 It is a tradition in southern Germany, specifically in the State of Bavaria.
 There are four times more breweries in Germany than in the rest of Europe.
 The wheat beers are top-rated in this country where average German drinks 115 litres of beer a year.
 Such is the point of fondness for a beer that even German law favours its consumption.
 For example, the minimum age of consumption is 14 years.
 In most German Federal States, it is allowed to consume it anywhere, on the street, in public transport, in non-sanitary public buildings, universities, etc. You choose from a wide variety of best beers: Hefeweizen (wheat beer), Weizenbock (toasted wheat beer), Dunkel Weizen (dark wheat beer), Weissbier (white beer), Rauchbier (smoked beer), Munich Lager, and Schwarzbier, among other.
 If you’re interested in exploring some more, you can visit Germany’s oldest commercial brewery on this guided walking tour of Munich.

-Ireland is one of the best beer countries.
+is one of the best beer countries.
 The manufacture of beer in Ireland has its history; early in the 19th century, there were more than 200 breweries in the country, while today, there are only about 25 of them.
 However, that doesn't stop the Irish from enjoying their beer in large quantities.
 Each Irish town has its craft beer.
 On the beautiful Dingle Peninsula, in the southwest of the island, they feel fortunate to be able to offer their Lager Crean's to their millions of visitors.
 In Waterford, the Metalman micro-factory lovingly makes its Pale Ale, which it sells only in barrels.
 It is considered the most powerful sector in the country.
 Although you think of dark beer and Guinness when hearing the name of Ireland, the reality is that the Irish do not prefer this.
 The most popular in Ireland is "Lager," and they drink it with hardly any foam.
 It is thanks to Arthur Guinness that black and red ales are thought of.

 The Czech Republic